Thienvule/Operational-Marketing-Dashboard/README.md

 - Conditional formatting

 ## Final Thoughts
 The predictive outcomes of the marketing operational dashboard indicate a significant potential for improved campaign efficiency, cost savings, and increased productivity.
 By focusing on data-driven decision-making, Florae marketing team is positioned to maximize its marketing investments, optimize resource allocation, and ultimately drive better business results.
 These enhancements will not only improve the efficacy of the campaigns but also yield a substantial positive impact on the overall marketing strategy and financial performance.
+This tool helps enhance team productivity by providing actionable insights, leading to a more targeted marketing approach and an anticipated increase in campaign ROI by 20%.

 ### Next Steps
 Moving forward, we will continue to monitor these predictions closely and adjust our strategies as necessary to ensure ongoing optimization and success.
 Regular training for the marketing team on utilizing the dashboard effectively will also be a priority to fully leverage the capabilities of this valuable tool.